List Of Traffic Rules Violations And Fines In India 2024

 6. How do traffic authorities determine the fine for a violation?

-Traffic fines are determined by each state’s traffic department based on the type of violation.
-The Motor Vehicles (Amendment) Act, 2019 provides a maximum limit for fines, but the exact fine amount is set by local authorities according to the nature and severity of the offence.
+Traffic fines in India are determined by each state’s traffic department based on the type of offence committed by the person.
+The Motor Vehicles (Amendment) Act, 2019 only provides the cap limit for fines, but the exact fine amount is set by local authorities according to the nature and severity of the offence.

-7. Can I challenge a traffic challan in India?
+7. Can I challenge a car traffic challan in India?

-Yes, you can contest a traffic challan if you believe it was issued wrongly.
+Yes, you can contend a traffic challan if it was wrongfully issued.
 To do so:

 -

-Collect photos, videos, or witness statements to support your case.
+Gather evidences like photos, videos, or witness statements to favour your case.

 -